Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Results and Discussion

-From the results presented in \S \ref{sec:SYMNS_ASYM} and \S \ref{sec:other_BCs}, we see that wall modes only occur for values of $\theta_w$ sufficiently close to the upper or lower boundary temperatures, with the flow taking the form of steady rolls (see figure \ref{fig:wall_modes_symns}(a,c)) for $\theta_w > \thcone$.
-To determine the wall temperature $\thcone$ such that wall modes only exist for $\theta_w < \thcone$, we quantify the strength of the wall modes using the oscillation amplitude of the temperature $\theta (x,y,z,t)$ as \be A_\theta^2 = \langle \theta - \bar{\theta} \rangle, \ee where $\bar{\theta}\left(x,y,z\right)$ is the time-averaged temperature at a given location $(x,y,z)$, and the angular brackets $\langle \cdot \rangle$ denote an average over the spatial domain.
+{From the results presented in \S \ref{sec:SYMNS_ASYM} and \S \ref{sec:other_BCs}, we see that wall modes only occur for values of $\theta_w$ sufficiently close to the upper or lower boundary temperatures, with the flow taking the form of steady rolls for $\theta_w > \thcone$ (see figure \ref{fig:wall_modes_symns}(a,c)).
+To determine the wall temperature $\thcone$ below which wall modes exist, $\theta_w < \thcone$, we quantify the wall mode strength using the oscillation amplitude of the temperature $\theta (x,y,z,t)$ as} \be {A_\theta^2 = \langle \left(\theta - \bar{\theta} \right) ^ 2 \rangle,} \ee {where $\bar{\theta}\left(x,y,z\right)$ is the time-averaged temperature at a given location $(x,y,z)$, and the angle brackets $\langle \cdot \rangle$ denote an average over the spatial domain.
 Thus, the amplitude $A_\theta=0$ for steady (or zero) flow, and the wall temperature $\theta_w$ at which $A_\theta > 0$ is the critical wall temperature $\thcone$.
-Similarly, we define the temperature $\thctwo$ such that wall modes occur for $\theta_w > \thctwo$, with steady convective rolls for $\theta_w < \thctwo$.
+Similarly, the temperature $\thctwo$ is defined such that when $\theta_w > \thctwo$ wall modes occur, and when $\theta_w < \thctwo$, steady convective rolls occur. }

-In figure \ref{fig:amplitude_symNS}, we plot the oscillation amplitude $A_\theta$ as the wall temperature $\theta_w$ is varied for SYMNS BCs and fixed flow parameters $E=10^{-4}, Ra=10^6$, and $Pr=1$.
-We find that the amplitude $A_\theta^2 \sim |\theta_w-\thcone|$, with a critical wall temperature $\thcone \approx 0.1$.
-This dependence of the amplitude on the supercriticality is similar to the Hopf bifurcation that occurs for wall modes with insulating walls \citep{Ecke1992}, in which the controlling parameter is the Rayleigh number.
+{In figure \ref{fig:amplitude_symNS}, we plot the oscillation amplitude $A_\theta$ as the wall temperature $\theta_w $ is varied for SYMNS BCs and fixed flow parameters $E=10^{-4}, Ra=10^6$, and $Pr=1$.
+We find that the domain-averaged oscillation amplitude $\bar{A}_\theta^2 \propto |\theta_w-\thcone|$, with a critical wall temperature $\thcone \approx 0.1$.
+This dependence of the amplitude on the deviation from threshold is similar to the Hopf bifurcation that occurs for wall modes with insulating walls \citep{Ecke1992}, in which the controlling parameter is the Rayleigh number.}

-Now we repeat this exercise for different values of $Ra$, keeping the parameters $E=10^{-4}$ and $Pr=1$ fixed.
-The smallest value of $Ra$ such that $\thcone(Ra) > 0$ is defined to be $\Racone(E,Pr,\mathrm{BCs})$.
-The resulting behaviour is summarised schematically in figure \ref{fig:cases} where, since we have only simulated a limited number of cases, we show a linear dependence $\thcone(Ra)$.
+We repeat this exercise for different values of $Ra$, keeping the parameters $E=10^{-4}$ and $Pr=1$ fixed.
+The smallest value of $Ra$ such that $\thcone(Ra) > 0$ is defined as $\Racone=\Racone(E,Pr,\mathrm{BCs})$. {The resulting behavior for the cases we have simulated is summarized schematically in figure \ref{fig:cases}, where we find a monotonic dependence of $\thcone$ on $Ra$.}